tldr-pages/tldr/pages.pt_BR/common/lpmove.md

 # lpmove

-> Move a job or all jobs to another printer
+> Move a job or all jobs to another printer.
 > See also: `cancel`, `lp`, `lpr`, `lprm`.
 > More information: <https://openprinting.github.io/cups/doc/man-lpmove.html>.